Pergamon

 Nevertheless, under the brothers Eumenes II and Attalus II, Pergamon reached its apex and was rebuilt on a monumental scale.
 It had retained the same dimensions for a long interval after its founding by Philetaerus, covering c.
 21 hectares (52 acres).
 After 188 BC a massive new city wall was constructed, 4 kilometres (2.5 mi) long and enclosing an area of approximately 90 hectares (220 acres).[8]
 The Attalids' goal was to create a second Athens, a cultural and artistic hub of the Greek world.
 They remodeled their Acropolis after the Acropolis in Athens, and the Library of Pergamon was renowned as second only to the Library of Alexandria.
 Pergamon was also a flourishing center for the production of parchment, whose name is a corruption of pergamenos, meaning "from Pergamon".
 Despite this etymology, parchment had been used in Asia Minor long before the rise of the city; the story that it was invented by the Pergamenes, to circumvent the Ptolemies' monopoly on papyrus production, is not true.[9]
 Surviving epigraphic documents show how the Attalids supported the growth of towns by sending in skilled artisans and by remitting taxes.
 They allowed the Greek cities in their domains to maintain nominal independence, and sent gifts to Greek cultural sites like Delphi, Delos, and Athens.
 The two brothers Eumenes II and Attalus II displayed the most distinctive trait of the Attalids: a pronounced sense of family without rivalry or intrigue - rare amongst the Hellenistic dynasties.[10]
 Attalus II bore the epithet 'Philadelphos', 'he who loves his brother', and his relations with Eumenes II were compared to the harmony between the mythical brothers Cleobis and Biton.[11]

 When Attalus III died without an heir in 133 BC, he bequeathed the whole of Pergamon to Rome.
 This was challenged by Aristonicus, who claimed to be Attalus III's brother and led an armed uprising against the Romans with the help of Blossius, a famous Stoic philosopher.
 For a period he enjoyed success, defeating and killing the Roman consul P. Licinius Crassus and his army, but he was defeated in 129 BC by the consul M. Perperna.
-The kingdom of Pergamon was divided between Rome, Pontus, and Cappadocia, with the bulk of its territory becoming the new Roman province of Asia.
+The Attalid kingdom was divided between Rome, Pontus, and Cappadocia, with the bulk of its territory becoming the new Roman province of Asia.
 The city itself was declared free and served briefly as capital of the province, before this distinction was transferred to Ephesus.

-Mithridates VI, portrait in the Louvre
+Roman period Mithridates VI, portrait in the Louvre

 In 88 BC, Mithridates VI Eupator made Pergamon his headquarters in his first war against Rome, in which he was defeated.
 The victorious Romans deprived Pergamon of all its benefits and of its status as a free city.
 Henceforth the city was required to pay tribute and accommodate and supply Roman troops, and the property of many of the inhabitants was confiscated.
 Imported Pergamene goods were among the luxuries enjoyed by Lucullus.
 The members of the Pergamene aristocracy, especially Diodorus Pasparus in the 70s BC, used their own possessions to maintain good relationships with Rome, by acting as donors for the development of the city.
 Numerous honorific inscriptions indicate Pasparus' work and his exceptional position in Pergamon at this time.[12]